eibiflo/cf_cookiemanager/Documentation/Installation/Index.rst

 ..
 Tip::

-    Ihe there is no task availabe, look to the "Wizards marked as done" section and select :guilabel:`Mark undone`
+    If there is no task available, look to the "Wizards marked as done" section and select :guilabel:`Mark undone`

 ..
 Tip::
     If the import is unsuccessful: